santy-b/chatGPTImpl/README.md

-# Data-StructuresBelow is a collection of Data Structure classes that I created.You can simply instantiate these different classes on your main method and call the different methods from these classes.
+# This is an implementation that leverages the openAI API to do code reviews and optimization.